iii-org/deploy-devops/README.md

 # deploy-devops
 ## Installation environment and requriments

-* Ubuntu 20.04 LTS virtual machine(VM) (The minimum resource configuration of a VM is 4 vCore, 8G RAM, 60G HD; however, for production environment, it should be 3 or more VMs with 8 vCore, 16G RAM, 200G SSD)
+* Ubuntu 20.04 LTS virtual machine(VM) (The minimum resource configuration of a VM is 8 vCore, 16G RAM, 120G HD; however, for production environment, it should be 3 or more VMs with SSD driver)
 * Before installation, you should decide on these configuration settings
   * IP of VM
   * Deploy mode:IP or DNS or nip.io or xip.io (nip.io and xip.io are only for test environment)